ArduPilot/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

 .. tip::

-   It is not necessary to recalibrate the compass when the vehicle is flown at a new location because ArduPilot includes a "world magnetic model" which allows converting the location's magnetic North to true North without recalibrating if using the option "Obtain declination automatically".
+   It is not necessary to recalibrate the compass when the vehicle is flown at a new location because ArduPilot includes a "world magnetic model" which allows converting the location's magnetic North to true North without recalibrating .
 In addition the location's "inclination" is calibrated at startup and then again soon after takeoff.

 .. note::